qmk/qmk_firmware/keyboards/panc60/readme.md

 ps2avr(GB) boards use an atmega32a microcontroller and a different bootloader.
 It is not flashable using the regular QMK methods.

+To put the panc60 into reset, hold left control while plugging in.

 Windows:
 1. Download [HIDBootFlash](http://vusb.wikidot.com/project:hidbootflash).
 2. Place your keyboard into reset.